 A Senior Manager/Director with a 40 year international career in manufacturing, marketing, HR and general management with companies including Bayer, BP, International Paper and Quarto Publishing.
 Countries worked in include U.S, Canada, Russia, Mainland Europe and former Soviet-bloc countries.

 Most recently was UK Lead Partner of GHR Partners, an international recruitment (headhunting) and human resources company with its UK office in Bristol.

 Arrived in Dulverton in 1984 as Managing Director of Globol Chemicals in Bampton, at that time the largest employer in the area with over 130 employees.

-He was married at Dulverton Church 31 years ago and has had the pleasure of seeing his daughter married at the same church into a local family who have lived on Exmoor for several generations.
+He was married at Dulverton Church 31 years ago, his daughter married at the same church into a local Exmoor family.
 Now semi-retired, also a member of the Management Committee of Simonsbath Festival.

 A graduate in Fine Art (Sculpture), has lived on Exmoor for over 40 years, raising a family and continuing her sculpture work whilst helping in the family farming business.
 The Lloyd family have been well known throughout Exmoor for many years and Marian has been an active participator in, and supporter of, a number of community initiatives; Founder and Treasurer of the Simonsbath Festival; a member of the Withypool Hall Committee for 30 years and is now Treasurer.
 She is interested in all forms of country life.